-For more information, please contact Nixon Lebrun, AICP, MPA, CFM, Development and Capital Management Coordinator, at (954) 802-2543 or email.
+For more information, please contact Nixon Lebrun, AICP, MPA, CFM, Assistant Director of Building, Planning and Zoning at (954) 602-3281 or email.

 On December 31, 2019, the Federal Emergency Management Agency (FEMA) released updated preliminary Flood Insurance Rate Maps (FIRMs or flood maps) that are expected to replace substantial portions of the current circa 2014 flood maps.
 Once adopted, these preliminary flood maps will be used to establish actuarial flood insurance rates and flood insurance purchase requirements for affected property owners.